 This is a festival that brings a lot of joy to the villages in Assam and a community feast is held with a lot of fanfare.
 Interestingly, this is a festival that has massive importance for Assamese and begins in April.

-Things To Do - Wear traditional clothes, attend community meals, indulge in local rituals that are performed
+Things to do - Wear traditional clothes, attend community meals, indulge in local rituals that are performed

-Where It Is Celebrated - Bihu is a festival that is celebrated by the Assamese diaspora around the world.
+Where it is Celebrated - Bihu is a festival that is celebrated by the Assamese diaspora around the world.
 The festival is widely popular in Assam.

-Significance Of The Festival - Bihu is the traditional new year celebration of Assamese around the world.
+Significance of the Festival - Bihu is the traditional new year celebration of Assamese around the world.

 Suggested Read: Places to Visit in Ayodhya: A Timeless Journey to the Ramayana Period